-She is married to the swellest of fellas, and they share their home with a lovely dog and a whole heap of stuff.
+She was married to the swellest of fellas, and she shares her home with the fondest memories of him, a few spiders and a whole heap of stuff.

-Tara is thankful to have spent her whole life living within the beautiful and unceded territories of the Wabanaki Confederacy (wela’lioq & woliwon).
-She has spent the last 25 years living and working in Sackville, New Brunswick – the Mi’kma’ki district of Siknikt – where she enjoys the winds, birds and flowers that surround her.
+As a descendant of European emigrants, Tara is thankful to have spent the majority of her life living within the beautiful, unsurrendered territories of the Wabanaki Confederacy (wela’lioq & woliwon).
+She has had the privilege of spending the last 25 years living and working in Sackville, New Brunswick – the Mi’kma’ki district of Siknikt – where she enjoys the winds, birds and flowers that surround her.

 need to make a face mask?